Plantar fasciitis is a condition that occurs when the thick tissue at the bottom of the foot becomes inflamed.

 Shoes for plantar fasciitis sufferers should also provide appropriate arch support.
 Improper arch support can actually lead to PF, so it is particularly important that those already dealing with the condition select footwear with proper support.

-Running is an activity in which the body’s entire weight is borne by the feet, just as with walking; however, it is multiplied by speed and force of gravity.
+Running is an activity in which the body’s entire weight is borne by the feet, just as with walking; however, it is multiplied by speed and the force of gravity.
 It is for this reason plantar fasciitis running shoes have extra padding and additional arch support.

 The shoes must also fit precisely without extra room on either side, as this will result in the individual having to tense his or her feet in an unhealthy way in order to keep them from sliding around inside the shoe.